 Many employers understand that key benefits such as employer paid health insurance is an important employee recruitment and retention tool.

-- If you only have one household employee, you may reimburse health insurance premiums obtained in the individual marketplace on a tax free basis utilizing a QUALIFIED SMALL EMPLOYER HEALTH REIMBURSEMENT ARRANGEMENT (QSEHRA).
+- Effective January 1, 2017, household employers with fewer than 50 household employees may reimburse health insurance premiums obtained in the individual marketplace on a tax free basis utilizing a QUALIFIED SMALL EMPLOYER HEALTH REIMBURSEMENT ARRANGEMENT (QSEHRA).

 - The nanny or caregiver with medical insurance is more likely to obtain preventative care (annual physicals, cholesterol screening, mammograms, PAP tests, etc.) and will often establish a medical relationship she can call upon when acute problems (ear infections for example) arise.
 A healthier nanny misses less work.

 - A nanny who receives a health insurance benefit is less likely to change jobs.